 If you’re behind with your mortgage payments, you can still request a payment holiday.
 Your provider shouldn’t try to repossess your home and halt all legal action until 18 June 2020.
 If your provider is trying to reclaim your home during this time, you can get help from Citizen’s Advice.

 You should speak to your landlord if you are struggling to pay rent because of coronavirus.
 You do need to pay, but your landlord cannot evict you immediately for non-payment.
 Depending on your tenancy type, they may have to give you 3 months notice before evicting you.
 It is illegal for your landlord to use force to evict you.
 If your landlord threatens you, you should call the police.
-Learn how to protect yourself as a tenant here.

 The DWP has temporarily stopped deducting rent arrears from benefit payments due to coronavirus.
 You should contact your landlord to make alternate arrangements to pay.
 Otherwise, they might be able to take legal action to evict you after the coronavirus restrictions lift.